 Disable differential sync = No

 |It is similar to sample #1.
 The difference between them is that if files change, only changed part will be synced|

 |It is the fastest of all to bring the job in balance.
 If files differ, only changed part will be synched.

 No agent will hash the matching files.
 However, this is also a great disadvantage if files are moved around in the job folder - this will results in full file redownload.

 1) Archive.
 If files' timestamps don't perfectly match, ensure there's plenty of space for the Archive folder.
 If there's no, and no way to give more space, disable Archive through Agent profile at all (mind the other drawbacks of a disabled Archive and enable it back once the job folders are in balance).

 2) File permissions.
 If modified timestamps match, file permissions will get randomly synced between all read-write peers.
-To avoid it, check if permissions are synced and matching already.
-If not, create a one-way synchronization job, selecting only one agent as Read-write Agent so that it propagates its permissions to others.
+To avoid it, select Reference Agent in the job

 3) Time required to get job folders in balance.
 If you go with "hash all in advance" scenario, it may take a long time.